expeditionary-robotics/guaymas-data-analysis/README.md

 2. Download the relevent cruise data from [Dropbox](https://www.dropbox.com/sh/aeqfwvkzprejffe/AAAEDHlltJNRAnlv2FT3iiW_a?dl=0).
 Reach out to Victoria or Genevieve if you need to be added to the Dropbox data share.
 3. Place the downloaded `data` and `ouptut` directories in the root directory of the repostiory, i.e., in `guaymas-cruise-analysis/data` and `guaymas-cruise-analysis/output`.
 4. Install the `pipenv` virtual Python environment: `pipenv install`.
 5. Active the Python virtual environment: `pipenv shell`.
 You should always activate the virtual environment when running code in this respository.
+This will ensure that you have the right Python packages and versions installed and that your PYTHONPATH is correctly set.
 6. Run the data analysis scripts in the `data_processing` folder.
 These scripts will generate data products in the folder `data` and graphs/visualization products in the folder `output`.

 # Package Details